ThomWright/ThomWright.github.io/_posts/2022-09-12-retries-upon-retries.md

 From 10,000 incoming requests we can end up sending over half a million requests to the dependency.
 If it was failing because it was overloaded, it ain't recovering anytime soon.
 It also introduces a higher risk of [metastability problems](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s11-bronson.pdf).

 Notably, at low failure rates they both behave pretty similarly.
 Choosing between the two, I'd pick the one which doesn't behave pathologically at high failure rates.

+While retries are often considered to be a Good Thing, we don't want them everywhere.
+In fact, sometimes we don't want them at all.
+It can help to zoom out and take a bird's eye view of a system before choosing whether to introduce them to a service.

 ## Further reading